zrafa/xinu-avr/README.md

 ## Xinu OS for AVR atmega328p

-This repository keeps the source code of a port of the current Xinu operating system for the AVR atmega328p microcontroller.
 This MCU has just 2KB of SRAM, 32KB of Flash memory, and 1KB of EEPROM, so the work in progress is stimulating and very fun for lovers of embedded systems development and operating system internals.

-This port of Xinu uses 17KB of FLASH and 0.9KB of RAM, so there are still resources (SRAM and FLASH) available for developing an embedded system solution programming concurrent processes under a real operating system; using for example, an Arduino hardware and the Xinu operating system inside.
+This port of Xinu fits in 17KB of FLASH and 0.9KB of RAM, so there are still room (SRAM and FLASH) available for developing an embedded system solution, programming concurrent processes under a real operating system.
+For example, using an Arduino hardware board.

 Xinu is easy of understand, so a developer can obtain a copy of the system to examine, modify,